nc2U/ibs/README.md

     - DJANGO_SETTINGS_MODULE

 Enter the actual data for your environment as described in the following items.
+If you use a database image such as postgresql or mariadb with Docker, be sure to use the default port.

 - postgres:
     - POSTGRES_DB: my-db-name # **postgresql database information**